nah6563/Voronoi3DPrint/index.md

 In order to achieve this, there are multiple patterns called infill paterns, which are used to fill up a shell during printing.
 Typically these patterns are simple and repeatable, such as a grid of boxs, stars, or spirals.
 Usually this is created by a complex program called a slicer, which is responsible for taking in a file describing a 3D object, and outputs a set of instructions called G-code based on a variety of settings.

+A voronoi diagram displays the region around each of a set of points, where any area in that region is closer to that point than any other.
+We will be working in 3D, which means each region will be created by a set of bounded planes, which we will refer to as ridges.
+The bounds on these ridges are determined by a set of points on the plane, which we will refer to as vertices.

 ## Inputs and Outputs
 #### Input
 The input for this program consists of a single stl file, describing the model to be filled in terms of the triangles that form its shell.
 The file can be in either ascii or binary.